kkrt-labs/keth/docs/AI-REPORT.md

   unpatched cached modules.
-- **Custom Pytest Plugin (if needed)**: Because pytest plugins load EELS modules early, we created a plugin (see `pyproject.toml`) to apply patches during plugin init.
+- **Custom Pytest Plugin (if needed)**: Because pytest plugins load EELS modules early, we created a plugin (see `pyproject.toml`) to apply patches during plugin init, ensuring it runs before, for example, hypothesis strategies.
 - **Centralized Type Definitions**: Define all custom types in `keth_types.types` as a single source of truth for imports.

 These practices ensure consistent use of custom types, preventing discrepancies between Python and Cairo logic.
-Maintainers should audit entry points for patch imports and extend `PATCHES` in `keth_types.patches` for new modules or types.
+Maintainers should audit entry points for patch imports and extend `PATCHES` in `keth_types.patches` for new attributes or types.

 ## AI-REPORT: Ethereum State Diff Comparison Logic PR (April 11, 2025)